SHOWING 1 - 1 OF 1 RESULTS

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

 No matter how well you plan, emergencies happen.
 At Torii Station there are several services available to address emergency needs.
 These services include the Sexual Harassment/Assault Response and Prevention Program, American Red Cross, Army Emergency Relief, Army Community Services, Family Advocacy Program and Victim Advocacy services.
 Army Emergency Relief can be accessed at 098-962-4357.
 After hours Army Emergency Relief Red Cross can be accessed at 877-272-7337.
 The 24/7 Victim Advocate hotline is 090-6861-8042.
+These are important numbers to keep in your important documents.

-The Sexual Assault Prevention and Response Program was formally implemented as a DOD policy in 2005.
+The Sexual Assault Prevention and Response Program (SAPR) was formally implemented as a DOD policy in 2005.
 Program goals include helping prevent sexual assaults through training and education, encouraging reporting of the crime, providing treatment and support to sexual assault victims, and ensuring the SAPR program works as designed within the military services.

 The SAPR Office serves as DOD's single point of authority, accountability, and oversight for sexual assault policy matters.
 In addition, each service branch has its own SAPR Program Office which oversees and coordinates SAPR activities within that service.
 At the installation level sexual assault response coordinators and victim advocates. are available to work with victims, help them consider their options, and learn more about their rights.
 Visit the SAPR website for more information.